-Sunday services at 10.30 am
+Sunday service every week at 10.30 am.

-Korean language service also 10.30 am
+Korean language service is also available.

 For details of services, see Circuit Preaching Plan

 We are an open and inclusive community of varied theologies and lifestyles which values thoughtful challenging preaching in both traditional and contemporary worship supported by a strong musical tradition and standards.
+The Mint welcomes members and visitors for prayer, communion and support.

-The Mint has extensive premises open weekdays 9.45 a.m. – 9.30 p.m. and welcomes members and visitors for prayer, communion and support.
+The Mint has extensive premises opening most weekdays 9.45 a.m. – 9.30 p.m.

 Chris Ware, pictured, is the Mint Centre Facilitator who provides a warm welcome to all who come through the doors.

-The Reception Desk is staffed 9.45 am to 9.30 pm – weekdays.
+The Reception Desk is staffed 9.45 am to 9.30 pm – most weekdays.

 Toddlers, young children and parents meet each term time Friday morning at the Mint for activities and fun.

 It was wonderful to be part of the local community in the sunshine.